If you do not maintain your immigration status in Canada, Queens cannot pay you.

-Making an application for Permanent Residence is one of the conditions set out in your Letter of Appointment.
-You must apply as soon as you are eligible, which is usually after one year of working full time in a professional capacity in Canada.
+Maintaining your immigration status in Canada is one of the responsibilities mentioned in your letter of appointment.
+An application for Permanent Residence will ensure that you maintain valid status.
+Queen's faculty member can usually submit an application after one year of working full time in Canada.
 Check "Which Immigration Class?" for details.
 A lapse in your immigration status in Canada can result in Queen's being required to re-advertised your position.

-Most international faculty members initially work at Queen's under a work permit.
-Be sure to submit the application for PR well before the expiry of the work permit.
-PR processing times vary in length from months to years depending on your country of origin and individual circumstances.
+Be sure to submit the application for P.R. well before the expiry of the work permit.
+P.R. processing times vary in length from months to years depending on your country of origin and individual circumstances.

 If you think you will not receive a decision regarding your P.R. application before your work permit expires it is important to take these steps at least 5 months before the expiry date:

 § obtain a new HRSDC confirmation letter(Labour Market Opinion, LMO).
 To initiate this process, contact Monica Stewart, Faculty Recruitment and Support Program.
-A new LMO requires that you have submitted a P.R. application.
-If no P.R. application has been submitted Queen's could be required to re-advertise the position to ensure that no Canadian candidates have become available prior to an LMO being issued.
+If no P.R. application has been submitted Queen's could be required to re-advertise the position prior to an LMO being issued to ensure that no Canadian candidates have become available.

 § re-apply for OHIP health coverage and a new SIN numberonce you have received the new work permit